 All of the couple’s assets are tallied.
 Each asset is considered jointly owned, even if only one spouse’s name is on it.

-The total of the assets is divided by two, with half considered as owned by each spouse.
+The total of the assets is divided by two, with half considered to be owned by each spouse.
 In some states, community spouses are entitled to up to 100% of the couple’s assets up to the maximum resource allowance for that state.
-Example states with a 100% CSRA include Alaska, California, Florida, Maine and Mississippi.
+States with a 100% CSRA include Alaska, California, Florida, Maine and Mississippi.

 The applicant spouse is required to spend down their share until their assets reach the $2,000 Medicaid exemption amount before Medicaid will pay for their long-term care needs.